 Do you know that you can add editorial book reviews to your book page on Amazon?

 You can, and it is very easy to do.
-One huge benefit of adding your reviews in this way is that Amazon can not delete them.
+One huge benefit of adding your reviews this way is that Amazon can not delete them.

 Here is how you add your book reviews.

-Go to your book on Author central and click the Editorial Reviews tab.
+Go to your book on Author Central and click the Editorial Reviews tab.

 You have one review field for your ebook version, and for your paperback, you have two fields.
 But you can add as many reviews as you like within each field.